NomanNasirMinhas/Starbucks-Capstone-Project/README.md

 - profile.json — demographic data for each customer
 - transcript.json — records for transactions, offers received, offers viewed, and offers completed

+## Problem Statement
+In this project the problem which we will address is to check effectiveness of offers launched by Starbucks and analyze Customer Profiles to recommend customer engagement techniques.

+## Method to solve problem
+We will clean, transform and vizualize data to understand how customers have reacted to our offers and which category of customers we need to focus upon.
+We will NOT use any machine learning model to solve this

+## Metrics
+We will use following metrics to assess our solutions.
+We have chosen these metrics because this will give us direct insights into effectiveness of our offers and different customer groups
+- People Engagement with Offers(i.e Offer Recieved, Offer Viewed and Offer Completed)
+- Number of Customers in Age and Income Group
+- Number of Customers in a year

 ## Approach
 We adopted following steps to get our insights.
 - Importing required libraries and reading json files.